fllt/dap-syncer/README.md

 - Execute main.py

 ## Plan to update
+- Bugfix
-- Bugfix(Some file repeat delete and copy by execution.)
+--Some file repeat delete and copy by execution.
+--Some playlist have not enable to sync.
 - Simplify code.
+-Select target plylist by regular expression.